soberstepsofficial/sobersteps/DEPLOY_VERCEL.md

 # How to Deploy the website to Vercel.

-This file contains a short, copy-paste friendly guide to deploy the SoberSteps site to Vercel.

 1) Fork & Connect the repository
    - Fork the github repository.
    - Go to https://vercel.com/